Affiliate marketing has been chosen as one of the top two revenue generators for publishers.

 For example, items you share in various niches such as travel, DIY, business tools, digital products, fashion, food, education and more, all will include a special affiliate tracking link.

 This means that when someone clicks the item and buys it through your referral, you’ll receive a small commission.
 For readers, the price remains the same whether they use your special link or not.

 These days, the number of merchants and brands using affiliate marketing in order to compensate content creators for driving traffic to their site is constantly growing.

 Using affiliate marketing and referral programs by business owners and creators is becoming a legit way for content monetization.

 - We start by explaining why Pinterest is a great platform not only for sharing your content but also for using affiliate marketing, which, when done right, can benefit both you and your readers.

 - We then explain the importance of sharing experiences and not simply throwing around affiliate links with related product images.
-You can use VENNDY's tools to collate products, places, and services around one pinnable image.

 - We show you how you can use your content (blog posts, Instagram posts, reviews and other) to monetize on Pinterest.